-4. CONTRACT WITH USBR:
+3. CONTRACT WITH USBR:

-The District entered into a contract with the United States Bureau of Reclamation (USBR) for the care, operation and maintenance of the Columbia and Mowry Systems.
+The District entered into a contract with the United States Bureau of Reclamation (USBR) for the care, operation, and maintenance of the Columbia and Mowry Systems.
 Extensions of the original contract have been granted over the years.

-On June 1, 2021, the District was awarded a 5-year contract with a total contract award of \$2,581,075.
-The award amount for year 1, which covers the period of June 1, 2021 to May 31, 2022, is \$493,255.
+On June 1, 2021, the District was awarded a new 5-year contract with the USBR, which operates from June 1, 2021 through May 31, 2026 with a total contract award of \$2,581,075.

-5. RELATED PARTY TRANSACTIONS:
+4. RELATED PARTY TRANSACTIONS:

 The District is related to Columbia Canal Company through common management.
-During the year ended December 31, 2021, the District paid Columbia Canal Company \$256,474 which is reported as expenditures.
+During the year ended December 31, 2021, the District paid Columbia Canal Company \$305,279 which is reported as expenditures.